 If you notice any of these behaviors accompanied to loud noises such as thunder, noises on television, door knocking, or even music, you may want to keep reading as it will greatly benefit your dog’s comfort level and wellbeing!

-Many pet owners will immediately result to medication, as it is one of the fastest and most effective methods to soothe anxiety; and we all want our pets to feel better immediately.
+Many pet owners will immediately resort to medication, as it is one of the fastest and most effective methods to soothe anxiety; and we all want our pets to feel better immediately.
 But this isn’t the best option to go to first as these medications can have harsh side effects.

 Many times, with a more holistic approach, there will be less (or no) side effects.
 Take for example, something less invasive and more natural, like anti-anxiety vests.
 The most commonly prescribed medications for anxiety in dogs are actually shown to increase their sensitivity to noise.
-So why do we keep prescribing the the same medications, without even trying alternative methods first?
+So why do we keep prescribing the same medications, without even trying alternative methods first?
 Medications may be guaranteed to help right away, but they’re also likely to harm in the long term; unlike natural, alternative methods.

 You may have heard of the anti-anxiety vest, AKA the Thundershirt.
 It’s a fabulous product to help reduce anxiety in your dog.
 The idea behind anti-anxiety vests is to apply gentle pressure around the dog’s chest area—similar to that of a hug.
 When applied constantly, the pressure has been proven to reduce many types of anxiety, fear, and excitement problems.